Magnet School Applications at Goodwin College

 Parents must submit a new application each year, for each child, if you wish to be considered for the lottery.
 You will need to register online for the lottery through the RSCO website.
 A computer-based method sorts and places students who submit an application into the RSCO lottery.

-The application period for the 2018-2019 school year has closed.
-The application period for the 2019-2020 school year Opens Thursday, November 1, 2018 and closes Thursday, February 28, 2019.
+The application period for the 2019-2020 school year opens Thursday, November 1, 2018 and closes Thursday, February 28, 2019.
 This is a random lottery therefore, there is no bearing on when you apply as long as you do so by the deadline.

 RSCO Lottery Run(s)